-Bootstrapping in this context means, registering for a domain using an email address, and then changing that email address to the one that belongs to the domain itself afterwards.
-Example, you use
+Bootstrapping in this context means registering for a domain name using an email address and then changing that email address to the one that belongs to the domain itself afterwards.

-example.com domain.
-Once the domain is up, you provision an
+example.com domain name.
+Once the domain is up, you create an

-[email protected] email address, and switch the email for the domain, and DNS hosting service account, to use
+[email protected] email address.
+Finally, you switch the email for the domain registrar and DNS hosting account to

-[email protected], in place of the personal email address that you used initially.
+[email protected], replacing the personal email address that you were using before.

-The reason for doing this is to ensure critical infrastructure is not tied to any personnel.
-This is helpful, especially for an enterprise or business organisation, as people shift between roles, on-board, and off-board from time to time.
-Hence, we want to tie these critical infrastructure to a non-changing identity that belongs to the domain itself.
+The reason for doing this is to ensure you don’t tie critical infrastructure to any personnel.
+It is helpful, especially for an enterprise or business organisation, as people join and leave the organisation over time.
+Therefore, you want to tie these critical infrastructures to a non-changing identity belonging to the domain instead.

-There are 2 major components in bootstrapping a domain and its infrastructure:
+There are two components in bootstrapping a domain and its infrastructure: